borispovod/crypti-dapps-docs/EnvironmentSetup.md

   * [VirtualBox](https://www.virtualbox.org/)
   * [Vagrant](https://www.vagrantup.com/)

-2. Open a Windows command prompt.
+2. Open a command prompt.
 Then make a directory to store your environment.

   ```sh
   mkdir crypti